OctopusDeploy/blog/blog/2018-03/will-it-deploy-episode-05/index.md

 ### Tech Stack

 Our app is a quote generator called [Random Quotes](https://github.com/OctopusSamples/WillItDeploy-Episode005).
-The application is relatively simple but it includes a number of common features that allows us to illustrate the complexities of multi-tenant deployments
+The application is relatively simple but it includes a number of common features that allows us to illustrate the complexities of multi-tenant deployments.

+Features:

 * Customised app settings for each customer
 * Dynamic feature/module loading at application startup
 * Customised colors and styles for each customer

+Technologies:

 ![SQL Server logo](sqlserver-logo.png "width=200")